ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/introduction-technical-skills.md

   you to more effectively put a specific technical skill into practice, follow your plan, and work to continually to improve.[^2]

+Keeping these ideas in mind, let's dive into the first technical skill!

 --8<-- "includes/abbreviations.md"

 [^1]: See Merriam-Webster for the definition of [Teaching Tech